-While diving into the landscape of Android HTTP libraries as a task to make Bolina more developer-friendly, I concluded that OkHTTP was my favorite, due to its full features set and developer friendly API.
+While diving into the landscape of Android HTTP libraries as a task to make Bolina more developer-friendly, I concluded that OkHTTP was my favorite due to its full features set and developer friendly API.
 However, the performance regarding transfer speeds that each library is capable of achieving is more or as important as its features.
 It doesn’t make sense to prioritize application maintenance simplicity over application performance, especially when we know that delays in serving content cost you money.

-Therefore, I decided to test and compare Android HTTP Libraries, starting by evaluating the transfer speeds OkHTTP achieves and compare them against the results of Android’s default library, HttpURLConnection.
+Therefore, I decided to test and compare Android HTTP Libraries, starting by evaluating the transfer speeds OkHTTP achieves and compare them with the results of Android's default library, HttpURLConnection.
 This should be interesting to share with you, so here you have some insights on OkHttp vs. HttpURLConnection.

-For the intended comparison, I used 2 setups:
+For the intended comparison, I used two setups:

 - Android emulator, with a Nexus 5X API 28 x86 image, running on a 13-inch MacBook Pro 2017, with an i5 2.3GHz CPU and 8GB of RAM

 Both the OnePlus 5 and MacBook Pro are associated to a 5GHz Wi-Fi network, connected to the Internet via a 1Gbps connection.